-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has incurred losses since inception to December 31, 2020.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements, which indicates the Company has incurred losses since inception.
+As stated in Note 1, these events or conditions, along with other matters as set forth in note 1, indicate that a materiality uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.